DH.82A Tiger Moth

 The de Haviland DH.82A Tiger Moth is a British designed biplane designed in the 1930s an produced from 1931-1944 to serve as a basic training aircraft.
 The Royal Australian Air Force operated these aircraft from several Australian bases during WWII to train pilots before moving onto more advanced aircraft types.

-VH-SSK was built in 1942 and saw a number of years of RAAF service as A17-468 before being sold and spending a number of years as a crop duster.
-This aircraft was lovingly restored in 2015 and generously gifted to the RAAF Amberley Flying Club in 2019 so it may continue to honor its RAAF heritage and remind the younger generations that basic trainers have not always come with a glass cockpit!
+VH-SSK was built in 1942 and saw a number of years of RAAF service as A17-468 before being sold and spending most of its life as a crop duster.
+This aircraft was lovingly restored over a number of years finishing 2015 before being generously gifted to the RAAF Amberley Flying Club in 2019 so it may continue to honor its RAAF heritage and remind the younger generations that basic trainers have not always come with a glass cockpit!